 During the 1950s, EMI held the worldwide license and distribution rights the American recording companies Columbia Records and RCA Victor except for North and South America.
 Columbia Records was the North American descendant of Columbia Graphophone, the parent company.
+So in this post, we’ll look at the History of EMI – the 1950s-60s.

 One of the artists on the RCA label was a young performer from Mississippi named Elvis Presley.
 Elvis’ first records that were released outside America (it all started in 1956 with Heartbreak Hotel) were released on EMI’s HMV (His Masters Voice) Pop label.